Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_3_hpc_architecture.md

 !!! info "Learning objectives"

-    - Describe the HPC system components that workflows interact with.
+    - Describe the HPC system components that workflows interact with
-    - Describe the roles of login nodes, compute nodes, and shared storage in HPC systems.
+    - Describe the roles of login nodes, compute nodes, and shared storage in HPC systems
-    - Distinguish between login nodes and compute nodes and know where workflows execute.
+    - Distinguish between login nodes and compute nodes and know where workflows execute
-    - Explain how shared filesystems are accessed and managed safely in workflows.
+    - Explain how shared filesystems are accessed and managed safely in workflows
-    - Define job resource requirements (CPU, memory, walltime) and their impact on scheduling.
+    - Define job resource requirements (CPU, memory, walltime) and their impact on scheduling

 While HPCs can look intimidating, their architecture follows a simple structure that supports large-scale computation through shared resources.
 From a workflow perspective, this architecture means there are a few important realities to accept: work is not run interactively, resources must be requested rather than assumed and everything is governed by shared access.